kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 Both fieldsets and headings did use inline-blocks to emulate the borders that go from the edges of text, and for wrapping text I had to add a `<br />` to avoid the shrinkwrap problem.
 This time, it is absolute positioning, though for some time I thought that if I had to implement this method once more, I’d do it via flex or grid — but with them, we couldn’t solve the “shrinkwrap”.

 {{<Partial class="require-anchor-name" src="examples/example-headings.html" screenshot="true" video="true" style="overflow: hidden; resize: horizontal; min-width: 10em;">}}
   There are two headers with the borders going from their sides to the edges of the sections they’re in.
-One of the headers wraps, and if we disable the shrinkwrap fix, the borders for this wrapping header disappear.
+One of the headers wraps, and if we <label class="Link Link_pseudo" for="example-headings-checkbox">disable the shrinkwrap fix</label>, the borders for this wrapping header disappear.
 {{</Partial>}}